kavehsaket/micro-batching-lib/README.md

    - Description: A function that determines whether a job should be retried.
 It receives the processing result and the job object as parameters and should return a boolean.

 5. **backoffStrategy** (default: exponential backoff with jitter)

    - Type: `function(retryCount)`
    - Description: A function that determines the delay before retrying a failed job.
 It receives the current retry count as a parameter and should return the delay in milliseconds.

+6. **logger** (default: null)

+   - Type: `object`
+   - Description: An object that implements the logging interface.
+It should have `info`, `error`, and `warn` methods.

+7. **externalHandler** (default: null)
+   - Type: `function(job)`
+   - Description: A function that handles jobs outside of the batching system.
+It receives the job object as a parameter and should return a promise that resolves when the job is processed.

 Example configuration: